| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 sphinx init

-If you want to use sphinx on a different device you want to copy this master key also there.
-For copying this (and other settings) to the android client androsphinx we have the qr operation, see below.
+If you want to use SPHINX on a different device, you want to copy this masterkey there as well.
+For copying this key (and other settings) to the Android client, androsphinx, see the qr operation below.

-This operation also creates a fixed healthcheck record on the server(s).
+This init operation also creates a fixed healthcheck record on the server(s), as described in the HEALTHCHECK section below.

 CREATE PASSWORD¶

-Creating a new password for a site is easy, pass your “master” password on standard input to the client, and provide parameters like in this example:
+To create a new password for a site, provide your master password via standard input to the client, along with the required parameters.
+For example:

 -